shahat/React_blogs/README.md

 # React_blogs
 in this project i use :
-- Json Server  ,
+- Json Server
 - React hooks [ useState , useEffect ]
 - Fetching data inside use effect
+- React router